 Part One: Part Two: Part Three: Part Four: Part Five:

-By 2016, 95 percent of the distressed mortgages on Fannie Mae and Freddie Mac’s books were auctioned off to Wall Street investors without preconditions and few provisions.
-The market recovered but without homeowners.
-Private-equity firms acquired over 200,000 homes.
+In 2016, 95 percent of the distressed mortgages on Fannie Mae and Freddie Mac’s books were auctioned off to Wall Street investors without preconditions and few provisions.
+As a result, the market recovered but without homeowners.
+Instead, private-equity firms acquired over 200,000 homes.
 While cities like New York are attractive but expensive investments, a substantial percentage of these new acquisitions occur in middle-class and low- and moderate-income suburban neighborhoods.
 Single-family-buildings have been in the rental market for a long time, but only recently has this practice added volatility to the market with the public humiliation of eviction.

 Matthew Desmond’s book focused on eviction as a cause and consequence of distress in low to high-density communities.
 Once considered a big-city problem where evictions occurred formally through the courts.
 Less known and understood are management practices using subtle displacement practices such as “rent to buy schemes,” where low rent is the “hook,” and high down payments provide the profit.
 Overall, the increased rate of housing displacement is driven by weak government policies attracted to quick fixes, leading to the rise of institutionally managed and owned rental housing, and a court system that does not recognize the rights of tenants as comparable to landlords or developed the capacity for mediation before calling a U.S. Marshal.